-2.3 Biological Measurements
+2.4 Biological Measurements

-The sample surfaces were destructively sampled into sterile whirlpak bags, melted in the dark and immediately fixed with 3% gluteraldehyde.
+Immediately following the albedo and HCRF measurements, ice from within the viewing area of the spectrometer was removed using a sterile blade and scooped into sterile whirlpak bags, melted in the dark and immediately fixed with 3% gluteraldehyde.
 The samples were then returned to the University of Bristol and University of Sheffield where microscopic analyses were undertaken.
 Samples were vortexed thoroughly before 20 µL was pipetted into a Fuchs-Rosenthal haemocytometer.
 The haemocytometer was divided into 4 x 4 image areas.
 These were used to count a minimum of 300 cells to ensure adequate representation of species diversity (where possible – low abundance samples had as few as one cell per haemocytometer).
 The volume of each image area was used to calculate cells per mL.
 Biovolume was determined by measuring the long and short axes of at least ten cells from each species in each sample using the "measure" tool in the GNU Image Manipulation Program (GIMP).
-These dimensions were then used to calculate the mean volume of each species in each sample, assuming the cells to be circular cylinders (after Hildebrand, 1999 and Williamson et al., 2018).
+The morphology of the cells in the images was used to separate them into two species: Mesotaenium bergrenii and Ancylonema nordenskioldii.
+These dimensions were then used to calculate the mean volume of each species in each sample, assuming the cells to be circular cylinders (after Hillebrand, 1999 and Williamson et al., 2018).
 The average volume was multiplied by the number of cells for each species and then summed to provide the total biovolume for each sample.

-2.4 Mineral dust sample preparation

-High algal biomass ice samples were collected in sterile sample bags and melted at ambient temperatures (5-10° C).
-The thawed samples were filtered onto glass fiber filters (0.7 µm pore size), from which the solids were removed into a glass jar using a stainless steel spatula.
-In 50 mL centrifuge tubes, the samples were treated using 30% H2O2 (w/w) (Honeywell Fluka™) to remove the organic fraction.
-The samples (1-2 g) were sonicated (VWR ultrasonic cleaner) in 45 mL of the H2O2 treatment for 10 min to disaggregate the material.
-The samples were left in the H2O2 treatment for 48 h, after which they were centrifuged for 10 min at 4000 rpm (Eppendorf centrifuge 5810).
-The supernatant was removed, and the H2O2 solution was replaced.
-This process was repeated up to ten times until no more organic oxidation was observed.
-The remaining mineral fraction was washed three times in water (Sartorius arium pro ultrapure water), with centrifugation after each wash.

-A 5 mg of H2O2-treated sample was suspended in 10 mL of ultrapure water.
-The sample was sonicated to disaggregate the grains.
-The suspension was dispersed onto a 0.2 µm polycarbonate filter (Sartorius Track-Etch Membrane, 0.2 µm).
-Once dry, a section of each filter was adhered to a stainless steel SEM stub using an adhesive carbon tab.
-The sample was coated with 8 nm of Ir (Agar high resolution sputter coater).
-Samples were imaged using a Zeiss Ultra Plus field emission scanning electron microscope (FE-SEM) operated at 20kV.
-The PSD in each sample was determined by counting all particles in an area of ~1mm2 that consisted of images of 100 x 100 and 250 x 250 µm2 areas that were stitched together using SmartStitch software.
-The particles on the individual and stitched images were counted using ImageJ2 (Rueden et al. 2017).
-Statistical estimations of the PSD were obtained using OriginPro 8 using a single peak fitting and a Gaussian function on the obtained histograms.

-2.5 Optical properties of mineral dust and algae
+2.5 Mineral and algal optical properties and radiative transfer modelling